 This winter might feel like the coldest one yet, but cheer up because it doesn’t look like it’ll drag on for much longer.
 The Japan Meteorological Corporation has just updated the cherry blossom forecast for 2021, which suggests spring will arrive sooner than usual for Tokyo.
-It predicts that sakura could appear as early as March 20 in Tokyo, six days ahead of the usual schedule, and reach peak bloom by March 29.
+It predicts that sakura could appear as early as March 15 in Tokyo, 11 days ahead of the usual schedule, and reach peak bloom by March 22.

 As always, the timing of the blossoms are at the mercy of whatever unpredictable weather conditions lie ahead.
-An updated forecast will be released in late January, so we’ll keep you informed of any changes.
+We’ll keep you informed of any updates to the forecast.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.